earlfogel/food/README.md

 Top with frozen strawberries.

-For a lighter, fluffier cake, use only 2 eggs and add 1/2 cup milk or cream and 1/4 cup flour.
+For a lighter cake, replace 2 eggs with 1/4 cup milk or cream.

 ## Cherry Cheese Cake